Waste Transfer Stations

 Fluro lights and tubes

-Please note: Council is changing the way it charges customers for disposal of commercial waste at Portsmith and Smithfield Transfer Stations.
-A weigh-in/weigh-out system will come into effect from 1 October 2023.
+Council has changed the way it charges customers for disposal of commercial waste at Portsmith and Smithfield Transfer Stations.
+A weigh-in/weigh-out system came into effect from 1 October 2023.

-Mattress disposal will now also attract a fee of $25 per mattress, and a maximum limit of two per visit.
+Mattress disposal now attracts a fee of $27 per mattress, and a maximum limit of two mattresses per visit.

 Payment options: